What happens when you call for psychotherapy or psychoanalysis or evaluation?

 People often want to know, what happens when you call for evaluation, psychodynamic psychotherapy or psychoanalysis in Washington DC, with me?

 This phone conversation will allow you to determine whether you would like to meet with me.
-If I feel that your challenges are within my wheelhouse, I’ll ask if you’d like to meet.
+If I feel that your challenges are within my wheelhouse, I’ll ask if you’d like to set-up and appointment.
 Or, if I don’t have the requisite expertise that you need, I’ll tell you so – and, I’ll do my best to recommend someone who does.
 Most importantly, if you feel that you would like to see me, and I feel that I can be of help, we can set-up a time to meet.

 Also, you may have questions for me.
 Often, people are interested in learning something about my professional background.
 You may know that I am a Training and Supervising Analyst and a Board Certified Psychoanalyst.
 However, you may want to know a bit about me.
 Most importantly, you will wish to know whether I have the expertise to help you.

 Sometimes people are calling to seek out information about my fees and their insurance.
 When you call, feel free to ask me about my fees.
 Regarding insurance, I am an out-of-network provider, this means people pay me, directly, and file for reimbursement with their health insurance company.
 Therefore, if you planning to use your out-of-network insurance, it’s a good idea to reach out to your insurance company to clarify the nature of your benefits.

 I see people for 45 minute sessions.
 During the initial consultation, I’ll ask what prompted you to reach out at this time.
 For me, the better I can get to know you the more helpful I can be.
 So, I will want to learn as much as I can about you.
 I will ask you to tell me about yourself, past, present – and, your hopes for the future.